 Recipe Variations:

-Vegetarian version: Omit the bacon and use vegetable broth for a meatless version of this soup.
+Vegetarian Version: Omit the bacon and use vegetable broth for a meatless version of this soup.

 Spicy Twist: Add cayenne pepper or a splash of hot sauce for some heat, or stir in pepper jack cheese for some extra punch.